 “Amsterdam for Everybody”

-In the week of May 13 until Saturday the 18th, Amsterdam Street Art will host an unique Street Art “Festival” in the eastern part of Amsterdam.
+In the week of May 13 until Saturday the 18th, 10 new murals arose at the Platanenweg in the eastside of Amsterdam.
+Amsterdam Street Art will host an unique Street Art “Festival” in the eastern part of Amsterdam.

 By painting 10 huge murals, the selected artists will transform a completely renovated area into a safe and creative neighborhood.
 To ensure that the people who live in the area actually love the art pieces, we’ve decided to give the festival the theme Amsterdam for Everybody

 10 walls mean 10 great artists!
 We’ve curated a wide range of various styles and we aimed to book high-profile artists from The Netherlands and abroad.
 Please let us introduce you to the participating artists and explain their style and motivation to be part of If Walls Could Speak.

 Style: Rainy street scenes with a wide variety of people shown in the painting.
 A gritty urban theme, taken from everyday life and the surroundings and environment we all experience daily.
 You’ll find beauty in the most mundane of scenes and particularly love the relationship with light, shadow, and composition.
 He will try to fill his work with a tangible mood, a sense of being there.

 Why: Since the fact we live in a country with a lot of rainy, grey and gloomy days.
 With the work of Dan Kitchener, we guarantee ourself a rainy but colorful day that hopefully will end the gloomy days and bring it back to something positive.

 Style: The creations of Studio Giftig are translated into enormous murals.
 Characteristic for their work are the realistic representations and portraits which are applied in various ways because of their own visual language.
 They personally photograph the models before they paint them.